-Again, and as a reminder, always test the selected and compatible product on a small part of the instrument in order to see the result, before applying it to the whole instrument.
+Once again, and as a reminder, always test the selected and compatible product on a small part of the instrument in order to see the result, before applying it to the entire instrument.

-Mouthpieces / Ligature Finish Hard rubber Plastic Brass Silver Gold Ethanol (>70 %) yes, if new or slightly used yes yes yes yes Isopropyl alcohol (>70 %) yes, if new or slightly used yes yes yes yes Bleach (0.5 % active chlorine) yes not tested yes yes yes Oxygenated water 3 % (10 vol) no yes yes yes yes EN 14476 products (Ex.
-Sanytol® Sani-Cloth® etc.) not tested yes yes yes yes Soapy water / neutral detergent yes, if cold water and mild soap only yes yes yes yes Dry cloth (not virucidal) yes yes yes yes yes UV-C (220 to 280 nm) no not tested no not tested not tested Heat treatment < 60°C not tested < 90°C < 90°C < 90°C
+Mouthpieces / Ligature Finish Hard rubber Plastic Brass Silver Gold Ethanol (>70 %) yes, if new or slightly used yes yes yes yes Isopropyl alcohol (>70 %) yes, if new or slightly used yes yes yes yes Chlorine derivatives (0.05 to 0.5 % active chlorine) yes not tested yes yes yes EN 14476 products (Ex.
+Sanytol® Sani-Cloth® etc.) not tested yes yes yes yes Soapy water / neutral detergent yes, if cold water and mild soap only yes yes yes yes